singlerider/applicationbot/README.md

 This script will help with anxiety about applying to places with "senior" in the job description.
-It makes it so easy that you won't have time for "second thoughts!""
+It makes it so easy that you won't have time for "second thoughts!"
 Who knows?
 Maybe you'll get the job!

 ## Installation